tangjianpku/tangjianpku.github.io/_pages/about.md

 <span style="color:red">What's New</span>
 ======
-* <span style="color:red">New!!</span> Received new grant from IBM/MIla collaboration for "Pretraining molecular and protein representation with 3D structures" proposal (Oct.
+* <span style="color:red">New!!</span> Received new grant from IBM/Mila collaboration for "Pretraining molecular and protein representation with 3D structures" proposal (Oct.
 1st 2021).
 * <span style="color:red">New!!</span> Five papers are accepted to NeurIPS'2021.
 Congrats to Chence Shi, Zhaocheng Zhu, Louis-Pascal Xhonneux, Minghao Xu, Andreea Deac.
 * <span style="color:red">New!!</span> Our paper "[Learning interpretable cellular and gene signature embeddings from single-cell transcriptomic data](https://www.biorxiv.org/content/10.1101/2021.01.13.426593v1.full)", collaborated with Prof. Yue Li at McGill Univesity, has been accepted to [Nature Communications](https://www.nature.com/ncomms/).
 Congrats to the leading author Yifan Zhao and Huiyu Cai.
 * <span style="color:red">New!!</span> We just released our machine learning for drug discovery platform, TorchDrug.
 For more information about TorchDrug, please visit [here](https://torchdrug.ai/).
-* <span style="color:red">New!!</span> I gave an invted talk on "Geometric Deep Learning for Drug Disscovery" at ByteDance.
+* <span style="color:red">New!!</span> I gave an invited talk on "Geometric Deep Learning for Drug Disscovery" at ByteDance.
 Slides are available [here](https://drive.google.com/file/d/14n70vwv5tFqxgYUlsDEspUhv58cLBFua/view?usp=sharing).
 * <span style="color:red">New!!</span> I will serve as an area chair at [AKBC'21 (Automated Knowledge Base Construction)](https://www.akbc.ws/2021/).
 * <span style="color:red">New!!</span> I gave a guest lecture on "Logic Reasoning for Knowledge Graphs" at the advanced machine learning class offered by Jie Tang at Tsinghua University.
 * <span style="color:red">New!!</span> Four papers related to Drug Discovery are accepted to ICML'21.
 Congrats to Chence Shi, Minkai Xu, Shitong Luo, Minghao and other interns and collaborators.